not-na/particlesim-pico/README.md

 input and any HUB75 RGB LED Matrix panel for output, though the code is currently optimized towards a 32x32 1/16 scan panel.

-The Algorithm is based on the [Adafruit_PixelDust](https://github.com/adafruit/Adafruit_PixelDust) library, but was re-written for maximum performance on the Pico.
+The particle simulation algorithm is based on the [Adafruit_PixelDust](https://github.com/adafruit/Adafruit_PixelDust) library, but was re-written for maximum performance on the Pico.
+It supports up to 512 (e.g. half the screen at 32x32) particles without slowing down at 120 ticks per second.

 The panel driving code is partially based on the hub75 example from the [pico-examples](https://github.com/raspberrypi/pico-examples) but was extended with DMA support, double-buffering and smart redrawing while waiting for the DMA controller.
+The driver uses 8-bit colors and has adjustable brightness without compromising color fidelity.
+By default, approximately half-brightness is enabled.

 Several other modes are also supported.
 These currently include Snake and Conway's Game of Life.
 See the list of modes below for further details.